Invention Background

 After my initial recovery from surgery in 2004, I became consumed with depression and anger.
 But I reached a point where I realised to cope mentally, I had to just accept my situation and deal with it.
 Whatever the pain or inconvenience, I would just plow through.
 With as much gratitude for what I still had left in life (a lot) as I could muster.

 But my acceptance became resignation.
 I could have accepted my situation but still pushed on my orthotists and doctors more for better answers and done more investigation online more consistently to find new and better solutions.
 I stopped fighting.
 I became resigned that my foot pain and AFO suffering would just be with me for life.
 I could have been a better advocate for myself.
 I just needed to find some hope.
 And after 14 years I went to find some.
-And I found a lot more than hope.
+And I found a lot more than hope and lot more than just a solution to my own problem.

 CUSTOMER FEEDBACK